citizenweb3/staking/evmos.md

 Evmos is bringing the world of Ethereum-based applications and assets to the interoperable networks of the Cosmos ecosystem, all while aligning developer and user incentives.

-To learn more, we suggest to read [this article](https://citizen-cosmos.github.io/blog/#evmos-rule-em-all) and to listen to this
+To learn more, we suggest to read [these articles]([https://citizen-cosmos.github.io/blog/#evmos-rule-em-all](https://citizenweb3.github.io/manuscripts/tags/evmos/)) and to listen to this
 [podcast](https://www.citizencosmos.space/evmos).

 ## How to obtain EVMOS tokens?